Complete the MR13C with the vehicle and seller's details. Make sure you complete an MR13C for trader-to-trader transactions as well.

-Any delay in completing the MR13B may result in the previous registered person being held responsible for payment of licence fees for a vehicle they no longer own.
+Any delay in completing the MR13B online may result in the previous registered person being held responsible for payment of licence fees for a vehicle they no longer own.
 You'll be responsible for settling this with the registered person.

 If you're selling a vehicle that is subject to road user charges (RUC) you're legally required to ensure it has a current RUC licence.
 Vehicles subject to RUC include those that are: